cardputer-dev/cardputer-site/docs/faqs.md

 You can force the cardputer to go into the bootloader by holding the button on the StampS3 or BtnG0 on the back of the Cardputer.

+## How can I reset to the stock firmware?

+The Demo that came with the Cardputer can be found on [Github][userdemo] here, look in the Releases section to find the `.bin` file.

 ## How do you charge this thing?

 The switch on the back needs to be in the on position to charge the large secondary battery.
 This is a bit of an oversight as then you probably have an app running the whole time the device is charging (which will lead to screen burn-in).
 Try to have something like MicroHydra's Fancy Clock running, where there is nothing static on the screen.